 To contact Jacqueline: email@example.com / 971.373.4059

-Fifteen years ago, Carlton Grew walked into Scott Kelman’s free introductory improvisation workshop and has never stopped doing the work.
-Carlton joined the workshop simply for a new, creative experience.
-Instead, the work led him on a transformational journey.
+On a humid summer day in 2000, Carlton Grew walked into Scott Kelman’s free introductory improvisation workshop.
+Carlton joined Kelman’s workshop simply for a new, creative experience.
+What he discovered led him on a transformational journey that continues today.

 To contact Carlton: firstname.lastname@example.org

 Lori Shin is the Creative Life Catalyst.
 She describes herself as a full-spectrum creative; she is a published author, artist, dancer, singer, and life coach.

 Lori’s mission is to create intentional and purposeful classes for adults, coaching, and programs, so her clients can move forward and experience more fun, creativity, embodied joy, and personal growth in their businesses and personal life.

 To contact Lori: email@example.com